← Back to Research

 ⚠ Watch Out

-If a salesperson says 'RERA registration is in process' or shows you a temporary approval number — do not pay any token amount.
+If a salesperson says 'RERA registration is in process' — do not pay any token amount.
 RERA mandates full registration before any money is collected.

 03